 High potassium is hyperkalemia, a condition where the potassium levels in your blood are higher than normal.
-It can be an ongoing condition.
+It can be an ongoing threat if not treated.
 Potassium is a nutrient that your body needs in order to keep your muscles, nerves, and heart working well.
 It's also important for digestive and bone health.

 - You may not have any symptoms, or you may have mild and non-specific symptoms, such as nausea, numbness, tingling, and muscle weakness

 - Your potassium level is increased (>5.0 to <5.5 mmol/L)